Linda Dement: Career

 Linda Dement began exhibiting in 1984.
 She graduated with a Bachelor of Arts (Fine Arts) from City Art Institute, Sydney in 1988.

-Dement's ground-breaking computing arts and still image works have been exhibited in Australia and internationally in galleries and festivals, including at the Institute of Contemporary Art in London, Ars Electronica in Austria, the International Symposia of Electronic Art in Sydney and Montreal and the Impakt Media Arts Festival in Europe.
-Dement is also an esteemed ANAT Alumnus.
+Dement’s computing arts and still image works have been exhibited in Australia and internationally at galleries and festivals, including the Institute of Contemporary Arts in London, Ars Electronica in Austria, the International Symposium on Electronic Art in Sydney and Montreal, and the Impakt Festival in Europe.
+Dement is an alumnus of Australian Network for Art and Technology.

-Collaboration is a central to Dement's ouvre.
-The award-winning "Eurydice 1997–2007", Dement worked with American writer Kathy Acker, initially the intention was to cocreate an interactive digital piece, using the novel [Eurydice in the Underworld](1997) as a starting point.
-In 1996 Kathy Acker had a double mastectomy and wrote Eurydice in the Underworld about that experience.
-Although Acker managed to clear her body of cancer, it returned, and she died on 29 November 1997.
-Thus Dement continued with the project alone, producing images for each location they had planned for the interactive work, a new series of images exploring aesthetic portrayal of perversity was created, they are output as Lambda mural prints, each 1 x 2.25m, mounted on aluminium.
+Collaboration is central to Dement's work.
+For Eurydice 1997–2007, Dement worked with American writer Kathy Acker.
+The intention was to cocreate an interactive digital piece, using Acker's novel about her cancer, Eurydice in the Underworld (1997), as a starting point.
+Acker died of cancer later in 1997.
+Dement continued with the project alone.
 Two of these works won the National Digital Art Award, in 2005 "Blue Plastic", and in 2006 "White Rose".
-Dement discusses the process with ABC Radio National ABC Digital Art Prize.

-Linda Dement's "Eurydice 1997–2007" received critical acclaim, "Like exterminating angels, American writer Kathy Acker and Australian visual artist Linda Dement, shine a light on the dark and bloody depths of experience...
-These are images so corporeal and pitilessly physical, that you don't so much look at them as give them your fretful attention."
-George Alexander Art Monthly Australia Iss.
-148, (April 2002): 20–22.
+George Alexander wrote of the work for Art Monthly Australasia, "Like exterminating angels, American writer Kathy Acker and Australian visual artist Linda Dement, shine a light on the dark and bloody depths of experience...
+These are images so corporeal and pitilessly physical, that you don't so much look at them as give them your fretful attention".